-In just about every case in products I have worked with, we have a label finished for quite some time prior to having the product filled, and ready for sale.
+In just about every case, regarding products I have worked with we have a label finished for quite some time prior to having the product packaged, labeled and ready for ordering.

-For this reason is is very important to create renderings, or realistic simulations if you will, of what the product will look like.
+For this reason is is very important to create renderings, or realistic simulations of what the product will look like.
 Often in fact, they look better than the product!

-As a designer, in the design phase it helps to “sell the idea” to management, as it is often hard for non artist types to visualize what the finished product will look like just from the flat file.
-With the label in place, with a nice polished rendering, it essentially “frames” the image in a way that looks real, and attractive and gives more of a “wow” factor.
+As a designer, in the design approval phase it helps to “sell the idea” to management as it is often hard for non artist types to visualize what the finished product will look like just from the flat file.
+With the label in place on a nice polished rendering, it essentially “frames” the image in a way that looks real and attractive and gives more of a “wow” factor.

-Thus, the significance of a clean, attractive rendering.
+Thus, the significance of a clean, attractive rendering cannot be overstated.

-The method that John Roberts Design uses starts out with a photograph of the jar or tube etc, then the label is carefully produced in a 3D environment to match as closely as possible the perspective of the container.
+The method that John Roberts Design uses begins with a high resolution photograph of the jar or tube etc, then the label is carefully produced in a 3D environment to match as closely as possible the perspective of the container.
 You can see that they look very nice when finished.

 CLICK IMAGES TO SEE LARGER VERSION.